 She loves to share her deep passion for music and let her love for God shine through all she does, especially when teaching children as they begin to discover the life changing world of music.
 Bethany believes, as research has shown, that teaching children music at a young age has phenomenal benefits.
 Whether they stay with it for years to come, become a professional musician or just love it for a little while as a kid, it’s an experience that will impact their lives forever.

-Sharon is currently employed at Calvary Christian Academy as an Educational Assistant.
+Sharon is currently employed at Calvary Christian Academy as our Resource Teacher.
 Before coming to the school, she spent 9 years away from the workforce, home educating her three children, who now attend CCA and CCHS.

 During her time at home, she was very involved with her homeschooling community, organizing events, co-ops, etc. Sharon has a love for the arts and encouraging young people to worship God with their talents and abilities.
 She volunteered alongside Northumberland Youth Unlimited for 3 years as music director for their musical theatre program, Created to Create.
 Sharon and her husband Jim have always been very invested in their church community in areas of youth, worship, and home groups.